+44(0) 113 343 4741

 Current Research.
 I am contracted to prepare an edition of Q1 of Shakespeare's Merry Wives of Windsor for the New Cambridge Shakespeare The Early Quartos series, and am undertaking, with Susan Anderson, an edition of the city pageants of Thomas Heywood for a projected Oxford complete edition.
 I am contributing to the complete Oxford edition of the works of Marston, under the general editors Martin Butler and Matthew Steggle, with editions of the two 'Antonio' plays.

-I participated in a conference/ colloquium in Turku, Finland, May 23-7 2012 on the theme of 'Community in Early Stuart Drama', which is about to appearing in print.
+I participated in a conference/ colloquium in Turku, Finland, May 23-7 2012 on the theme of 'Community in Early Stuart Drama', which has appeared in Community-making in Early Stuart Theatre (Routledge, 2016).
 I was appointed Sam Wanamaker Fellow at Shakespeare's Globe for 2013, and gave the Memorial Lecture there on January 30th, entitled 'Theatres, Audiences and Shakespearean Music'.
 I have contributed three articles to The Globe's in-house magazine, and, with Bill Barclay, the Globe's Director of Music, organised an international conference on 'Shakespeare, Music and Performance' in May 2013, from which a book of essays will emerge in March 2017.
 A paper on 'Music in the theatre of 1616' given at a 2015 London conference bringing together discussion of Shakespeare and the Chinese dramatist Tang Jianzhu has appeared as part of the conference proceedings published by Bloomsbury in February, 2016.
 A podcast on Shakespeare and Music was recorded for the Folger Shakespeare Library 'Shakespeare Plus' series, and issued in 2015 at http://www.folger.edu/shakespeare-unlimited-episode-33.
 At the York Early Music Festival in 2016 I participated in a conference on music in the early modern theatre organised by William Lyons.
-In December, 2016 I will be participating in a discussion in the 'Creating the Tempest' Talks Series at the RSC in Stratford, and in February 2017 will be giving a talk in York on song settings of Shakespeare in the nineteenth and twentieth centuries - a complement to the talk given earlier this year on songs from the 16th to the 18th centuries at the York Early Music Festival.
+In December, 2016 I joined in a public panel discussion in the 'Creating the Tempest' Talks Series at the RSC in Stratford, and in February 2017 will be giving a talk in York on song settings of Shakespeare in the nineteenth and twentieth centuries - a complement to the talk given earlier this year on songs from the 16th to the 18th centuries at the York Early Music Festival.